Josh Lowe Player Props: Rays vs. Pirates

-The Tampa Bay Rays and Josh Lowe (.524 slugging percentage over his past 10 games, including two homers), battle starter Mitch Keller and the Pittsburgh Pirates at Tropicana Field, Wednesday at 6:40 PM ET.
+Josh Lowe, with a slugging percentage of .561 in his past 10 games -- including three home runs -- will be in action for the Tampa Bay Rays against the Pittsburgh Pirates, with Vince Velasquez on the hill, May 4 at 1:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the White Sox.
+In his previous game, he notched a home run while going 1-for-4 against the Pirates.

 Josh Lowe Game Info & Props vs. the Pirates